Doctor of Musical Arts (DMA) Handbook

 *Exam Authorization form required 2 weeks in advance*

-Failure to submit this form 2 weeks in advance of the exam will result in the rescheduling of your exam.
+Failure to submit this form 2 weeks in advance of the exam may result in the rescheduling of your exam.

 Scheduling your Oral Comprehensive Examination and your Doctoral Final Examination